-9.4.4 Responsibility to protect private information

-9.4.5 Notice and consent to use private information

-9.4.6 Disclosure pursuant to judicial or administrative process

-9.4.7 Other information disclosure circumstances
+Please refer to chapter 9.4.

+- 9.4.4 Responsibility to protect private information Please refer to chapter 9.4. - 9.4.5 Notice and consent to use private information Please refer to chapter 9.4. - 9.4.6 Disclosure pursuant to judicial or administrative process Please refer to chapter 9.4. - 9.4.7 Other information disclosure circumstances Please refer to chapter 9.4.